Special Educational Needs & Disabilities

-Please see below for information on our special educational needs, SEN provision, SEN Policy, SEN Policy Summary and our Accessibility Plan.
+Please see below for information on our special educational needs, SEND provision, SEND Policy, SEND Policy Summary and our Accessibility Plan.

-The Special Educational Needs Coordinator is Mrs. Emma Lintin.
+The Special Educational Needs and Disability Coordinator is Mrs. Emma Lintin.

 It is estimated that approximately 20% of all children will experience some difficulties during their school careers.
 These may be in learning, behaviour, medical or social.